matthew-andrews/workshop-making-it-work-offline/01-introduction/how.md

 # How

-There are four distinct problems to solve*:
+There are three distinct problems to solve*:

 1. Delivering the application
-2. Detecting connectivity
-3. Storing data
+2. Storing data
-4. Syncing data
+3. Syncing data

 ## Delivering the application

-// todo

-## Detecting connectivity

-// todo
+- How do we efficiently cache enough enough of the pieces that make up a website for it to be useful offline?

 ## Storing data

-// todo
+- How do we store content downloaded to or created on users' devices?

 ## Syncing data

-// todo
+- How do we ensure the data on users' devices are kept in sync with content on the server?

 ## What happens to Google Analytics data?